WalletConnect/walletconnect-docs/docs/specs/clients/push/wallet-client-api.md

   // decrypt push subscription message public abstract decryptMessage(topic: string, encryptedMessage: string): Promise<PushMessage>;

+  // - registers a blockchain account with an identity key if not yet registered on this client
+  // - onSign(message) is a callback for signing CAIP-122 message to verify blockchain account ownership
+  // returns the public identity key public abstract register(params: {
+    account: string;
+    onSign: (message: string) => Cacao.Signature
+  }): Promise<string>;

   // ---------- Events ----------------------------------------------- //

   // for wallet to listen on push request